ADVISORY SPACE-EXPLORATION/VIRGIN GALACTIC

 Restrictions:

 BROADCAST: MUST COURTESY VIRGIN GALACTIC ON SCREEN OR IN ACCOMPANYING TEXT.
-DO NOT OBSCURE LOGO
+DO NOT OBSCURE LOGO.
+MUSIC NOT CLEARED FOR USE, PLEASE CHECK WITH THE APPLICABLE COLLECTING SOCIETY OR RELEVANT RIGHTS HOLDERS IN YOUR TERRITORY REGARDING CLEARANCE OF ANY SOUND RECORDINGS.

 DIGITAL: MUST COURTESY VIRGIN GALACTIC ON SCREEN OR IN ACCOMPANYING TEXT.
-DO NOT OBSCURE LOGO
+DO NOT OBSCURE LOGO.
+MUSIC NOT CLEARED FOR USE, PLEASE CHECK WITH THE APPLICABLE COLLECTING SOCIETY OR RELEVANT RIGHTS HOLDERS IN YOUR TERRITORY REGARDING CLEARANCE OF ANY SOUND RECORDINGS.

 Source: VIRGIN GALACTIC